28 Examples of Retention Emails that Actually ConvertReading Time: 7 minutes

 Educational retention emails

-Bringing value should be one of your top priority when it comes to keep your clients coming back.
-Here are a few examples for retention emails which educate the recepient and convert.
+Bringing value should be one of your top priorities when it comes to keeping your clients coming back.
+Here are a few examples of retention emails that educate the recipient and convert.

 23. By Food Junky

-Here is a good example of retention email which educates the customer on how to make ordering easier.
+Here is a good example of a retention email that educates the customer on how to make ordering easier.
 Quick, easy-to-read tips which finish with a call-to-action button.

 24. By Heroku